 Questionnaires and focus groups discussions focused on the integration of Music and Dance to enable rhythm-based learning interventions.

-A joint staff training event (M22-23) will explore the integration of music and dance to enable rhythm-based learning interventions within the psycho-pedagogical framework (to support inclusive student learning).
+A joint staff training event (M22-23) in Coventey explored the integration of music and dance to enable rhythm-based learning interventions within the psycho-pedagogical framework (to support inclusive student learning).

-The results of the training event will inform and guide the final documentation of the target groups needs to be the basis of the subsequent piloting.
+The results of the training event informed and guided the final documentation of the target groups needs and was the basis of the subsequent piloting.